Kerguelen hotspot

-The Kerguelen hotspot is marked 20 on map.
+The Kerguelen hotspot is marked 20 on this map.

-The Kerguelen hotspot is a volcanic hotspot at the Kerguelen Plateau in the Southern Indian Ocean.
+The Kerguelen hotspot is a volcanic hotspot presently located near the Kerguelen Plateau in the Southern Indian Ocean.
 The Kerguelen hotspot has produced basaltic lava for about 130 million years and has also produced the Kerguelen Islands, Naturaliste Plateau, Heard Island, the McDonald Islands, the Comei large igneous province in south Tibet, and the Rajmahal Traps.
 One of the associated features, the Ninety East Ridge, is distinguished by its over 5000 km length, being the longest linear tectonic feature on Earth.
 The total volume of magma erupted in 130 million years with associated features has been estimated to be about 25000000 km3.
 However, as well as large igneous provinces and seamounts the hotspot has interacted with other seafloor spreading features, so this volume figure has some uncertainty.

 Recent volcanism

 The most recent activity of the Kerguelen hotspot has been near Heard Island and McDonald Islands where there are two active volcanoes, but its current location could be quite a wide area of the Central Kerguelen Plateau extending over a distance of about 440 km, back into the Kerguelen Archipelago as there is some current geothermal activity there, with active fumaroles.
 Some plate tectonic models favour such more north-east locations.
 The bulk of the Kerguelen Islands alkalic flood basalts were deposited between 30 and 24 million years ago.
 However younger lavas towards the south east of the archipelago that are mainly found as dykes or plugs in these flood basalts and have ages between 10 and 6 million years.
 To the south, the stratovolcano of Mont Ross on Grande Terre is between 2 million years and 100,000 years old.

 The composition of the 10 million year old Amsterdam–St. Paul Plateau located near the current plate boundary of the Southeast Indian Ridge has similarities to the eruptives of the Kerguelen hotspot so the recently active volcanoes on it have been assigned by some to this hot spot rather than a separate Amsterdam-Saint Paul hotspot.
 In such a case Île Amsterdam about 1400 km to the north–east of the Kerguelen Archipelago has a volcano that must have erupted within perhaps the last century, the Boomerang Seamount erupted in 1995 and Île Saint-Paul nearby erupted in 1793.